 To make this delectable Italian-inspired version of a vegan apple cake, you'll need only 10 simple ingredients.
 These particular components guarantee that this cake is nutritious and has plenty of fiber, fruits, antioxidants, and minerals.

 The apple cake is made with natural sugar that won't cause blood sugar levels to rise.
-The main allergens (dairy, eggs, and wheat) are absent from the dessert, also nut-free.
+The main allergens (dairy, eggs, and wheat) are absent from the dessert, and it is also nut-free.
 It's also a fantastic dish to try with children.

 - Apples, peeled and cubed